 I am a vegan.
 I teach first grade at the Nathan Hale School in Boston.
 I am also an author, writer, and poet.

 I stared reading books on health and vegan diets.
 I wanted to make the shift to a more healthy lifestyle but didn’t really know how.
 After educating myself, I decided to take the plunge.
 Before I became vegan, doctors would tell me to watch out for my blood pressure, as it was getting high.
 I also wore glasses for my vision for 20+ years, and I was gaining weight that I could not control.

 After doing the video, being vegan or eating veggies is no longer seen as a taboo in our school, and plates are definitely changing and becoming more greener, with time.

 Luckily, our first grade reading curriculum, written by Harvard School of Education, provides a social justice component which focuses on animal rights, farmer rights, and environmental impacts of factories and other manufactured goods.
 Though health is not a unit in the curriculum, it is easy to add within the existing themes on globalization.

 By the end of the production, it started to become a heart-felt movement more than a video, even his kids were eating more fruits and vegetables.
 Post production, the Department of Food and Nutrition Services for Boston Public Schools shared the video with teachers district wide.

 You will be surprised, there will be something your child will like.
 I don’t force my kids to be vegan.
 I just make healthy vegan food accessible and other junk food harder to get.
 I always keep a fresh fruit bowl on the table so they can easily grab a snack.

-Help us create an “Eat Veggies Like a Rabbit” Movement!
 Like us on YouTube and share with your kids and school!
 Our Youtube link Also purchase our song on iTunes, it will help us get information to schools and help us create more cool videos.
-Check us out on iTunes
+Check us out on iTunes.

 Since you're here...

-Plant Based News is a FREE service that receives millions of views each week across Youtube, Facebook, Instagram, Twitter, our weekly newsletter and this website.
+Plant Based News is a FREE service that receives millions of views each week on Youtube, Facebook, Instagram, Twitter, our weekly newsletter and this website.
 This takes a lot of our personal time, money and hard work.
 But we do it because we KNOW it makes a difference.
 If those following our reporting helped by contributing, we could do even more.
 Please consider supporting us so we can create further awareness about animal rights, environmentalism, ethical consumerism and the plant-based lifestyle.
 Not a false narrative - but information that empowers people to make better choices.